alexander-jiang/riichi-bot/diary.md

 kami  (north): 4z1z6z5z1s4m

 Analysis:
-- In game, I chose to cut 6m -- I think my logic was that I wanted to keep the two dora (7s) and the nearby tiles (including 4s).
-But in hindsight, this hand does not yet have 5 clear groups if manzu is restricted to 1 group. the souzu tiles would ideally become 2 groups that both use dora (7s), but we'd also like to keep 4s to be able to accept 23s.
-The pinzu tiles look like a clear pair + group (112p-56p): because two 3p tiles are visible (shimo discarded), the 2p is unlikely to be useful.
-And the 3456m shape is quite useful, allowing us to accept almost any manzu tile to improve to 1-shanten.
+- In game, I chose to cut 6m -- I think my logic was that I wanted to keep the two dora (7s) and I saw the souzu as two groups: 4s-67s-78s.
+But in hindsight, the souzu can be considered as one group (678s-4s-7s) for the sake of speed, and I don't even have to cut a souzu tile right now - I could cut 2p (note that shimo has discarded two 3p already).
+I should consider the 6m a lucky draw: it is pretty much the optimal draw for forming a second group in manzu (3456m can accept 12345678m), and ~half of those manzu tiles (2457m) guarantee a ryanmen wait or better, which further increases speed at 1-shanten.

+Also, accounting for game state, it's the first hand of a tonpuusen game (east-1, all players at 25k points), and we are dealer, so we should be willing to sacrifice some value (i.e. cut one of the two dora tiles) in exchange for reaching tenpai more quickly (better chance to retain dealership and puts pressure on the non-dealers).

 ukiere map after discard: (improving to 1 shanten) discard 7s: 12345678m12347p23456  9s